 SPACE10Editor & Copywriter

-SPACE10 is a research and design lab on a mission to design better and more sustainable ways of living.
-We do this by exploring projects and solutions that pertain to sustainable food, shared living, digital interfaces and more.
-Our work has resulted in a number of awards, including making FastCompany’s list of Most Influential Design Companies 2019.
+SPACE10 is a research and design lab on a mission create better ways of living for people and planet.
+The lab explores projects and solutions that pertain to sustainable food, shared living, digital interfaces and more.
+The company’s work has resulted in a number of awards, including making FastCompany’s list of Most Influential Design Companies 2019.

 Some examples of my work:

-Future Food Today is a collection of delicious and sustainable recipes from the SPACE10 Test Kitchen that help us eat better—for ourselves and the planet.
-Released in May 2019, it’s our first cookbook and the result of months spent testing recipes from our Test Kitchen at home and abroad.
+Future Food Today is a collection of delicious and sustainable recipes from the SPACE10 Test Kitchen that help us eat better — for ourselves and the planet.
+Released in May 2019, it’s SPACE10's first cookbook and the result of months spent testing recipes at home and abroad.
 At its core, Future Food Today is a tangible vision for what the sustainable kitchen of tomorrow may look like.
 Uniting technology, science and food, this cookbook keeps both people and planet in mind.

-I acted as the Editor of Future Food Today—writing all content, shaping all storytelling and working closely with the design team to ensure our recipes are clear, tangible but still full of heart.
+I acted as the Editor of Future Food Today — writing all content and working closely with the design team to ensure our recipes are clear, tangible but still full of heart.

 Spaces on Wheels is visual exploration of how fully autonomous vehicles could one day enable a more fulfilling, everyday life.
-As part of the project, we've designed seven potential autonomous vehicles and have launched a SPACE10 app where you can experience booking a Space on Wheels in Augmented Reality.
-We’ve also published a research report that provides a deep dive into all things most relevant to self-driving cars—including challenges, opportunities and examples of self-driving initiatives transforming urban environments today.
-Ultimately, Spaces on Wheels invites more people to envision the profound paradigm shift the development of self-driving cars could have on our everyday lives.
+As part of the project, SPACE10 designed seven potential autonomous vehicles and launched an app where you can experience booking a Space on Wheels in Augmented Reality.
+SPACE10 also published a research report that provides a deep dive into all things most relevant to self-driving cars — including challenges, opportunities and examples of self-driving initiatives transforming urban environments today.

 Illustration by Inkee Wang

-‘Beyond Borders' is our new series of articles where we explore how the world is changing from an inclusive perspective.
-Whether we’re looking into new technologies or sustainable practices, ‘Beyond Borders’ showcases innovations and cultural shifts happening across the world.
-With this series, we aim to challenge perspectives on how we go about tackling global challenges and invite cultural nuance and diversity into the conversation.
+‘Beyond Borders' is a series of articles where SPACE10 explores how the world is changing from an inclusive perspective.
+With this series, SPACE10 aims to challenge perspectives on how we go about tackling global challenges and invite cultural nuance and diversity into the conversation.

-So far, we've published a piece about accessibility and mobility as an antidote to apartheid-era planning in South Africa; and we've written about how to overcome the fact that the landscape of mobility in India can often exacerbate gender equality.
+For the series, I wrote a piece about accessibility and mobility as an antidote to apartheid-era planning in South Africa; and I wrote about overcoming the fact that the landscape of mobility in India can often exacerbate gender equality.
 Read the pieces here and here.

 Released in May 2019 and written by Chris Stokel-Walker, the Augmented Human report explores the increasing role technology plays in our lives.
 In particular, it anticipates likely components of the next technological paradigm shift as we collectively wade into uncharted waters.
 It recaps how we got to the point where technology and humans seamlessly interact.
 It imagines how computer interfaces could soon change; how augmented intelligence might transform technology; and how organisations and businesses are getting a foothold in this complex but opportunity-filled arena.
 Finally, it asks a simple question: where do we go from here?